mathiasvkaiz/micromouse/capstone_report.md

  ['^' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ']]
 ```

-We get the same results as single `A Star` approach.
-Now we can compare to the combination `Recursive DP`
+We get the same results as single `A Star` approach which is not suprising as the `DP`algrithm gives the shortest path as well.

 **Recursive / DP - Maze 1**
 ```